The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Many students assume the NCLEX-PN is like their nursing school exams—multiple choice with some short answers or essays.
+Many students assume the LPN test is like their nursing school exams—multiple choice with some short answers or essays.
 In reality, NCLEX uses a computer-adaptive testing (CAT) format that adjusts question difficulty based on your performance.
 The exam also includes select-all-that-apply (SATA), prioritization, and drag-and-drop questions that can catch students off guard.

 ✅ How to Avoid It: